eleron96/rasptank2/README.md

 | Auxiliary LED 3 | GPIO11 (pin 23) | Managed by `switch.switch(3, ...)`. |
 | IMU (if present) | I2C bus | Supported through `imu_sensor.py`. |

 > **WS2812 wiring:** The Robot HAT V3.1 routes the WS2812 connector to SPI MOSI (GPIO10).
 Enable SPI in `raspi-config`, feed the strip with 5 V and shared GND, and chain `OUT` of each section to the next `IN`.
 The two pixels soldered to the HAT occupy indexes 0 and 1, so external LEDs start at index 2.
+When `WS2812_DRIVER=spi`, the new `ws2812_spi` backend drives the strip directly over `/dev/spidev0.0`, which is compatible with Raspberry Pi 5.

 ## Usage
 - **Docker**: `docker compose logs -f rasptank2` to watch events, `docker compose stop` to halt, `docker compose down` to tear down the stack.